JeschkeLab/DeerLab/docsrc/source/functions/correctphase.rst

 Performs a phase correction of the complex-valued data ``V`` that minimizes the norm of the imaginary component of the data.
 The phase-corrected data ``Vr`` is returned normalized.

+If a two-dimensional complex-valued dataset ``V`` of size *NxM* is provided,the phase correction is performed on each of the *M* columns.

 -----------------------------